jsalfeld/ai_risk/README.md

 - Create industry-standard risk measurement protocols

 Would you like me to elaborate on any specific risk category or discuss practical implementation strategies for measuring these risks?

+## Other
+For agentic AI to succeed, the models must have SMART (specific, measurable, achievable, relevant, time-bound) goals and sub-goals and know how to measure them.
+They must have the right contextual information — why are these goals important to the company, how do they drive revenues, etc. Finally, as managers, we need to establish feedback loops to adjust the models as we learn more about their performance.